-Included in other receivables of the Group and of the Company is an amount of RM5,000,000 (2020: RM5,004,097) and RM5,000,000 (2020: RM5,000,000) respectively due from third parties which are unsecured, interest free and repayable on demand.
-Allowance for expected credit loss has been fully made as at reporting date.
+Included in other receivables of the Group and the Company is an amount of RMNil (2021: RM5,000,000) due from third parties which are unsecured, interest free and repayable on demand.
+The reversal for expected credit loss of the Group and Company is mainly arising from written off of other receivable during the financial year.